rsdn/CodeJam/PerfTests/docs/Intro.md

 6. **It just works: real-world use cases.**  The design of the framework is heavily inspired by dogfooding experience and use cases from our real projects.
 If there're sane use cases uncovered we're going to add them.
 What's done so far:

    * Support for most popular testing frameworks and base types for adding new ones.
-NUnit, xUnit (*~not stable yet~*) and MS Test perftest packages are available out of the box.
+NUnit, xUnit (*--not stable yet--*) and MS Test perftest packages are available out of the box.
    * Support for perftests over dynamically generated or emitted codebase.
 Code annotations for such tests are stored as xml resource files, therefore you can change the code without transferring the competition limits from old code to new one.
    * Continuous Integration support.
 CodeJam.PerfTests detects common CI services automatically (AppVeyor, Jenkins, TFS, TeamCity and Travis CI are supported for now) and adjusts its settings appropriately.
 E.g., by default we do not update source annotations during CI runs, as they may be unavailable.
 Instead, adjusted limits are logged and will be applied during perftest run on a developer's machine.
-   * Custom metrics support (*~experimental as we did not document it yet ~*).
+   * Custom metrics support (*--experimental as we did not document it yet --*).
 Want to compare implementations by sql queries time, network activity or JIT time?
 Bring your own metric for it:)
    * Configuration via per-assembly `.appconfig` files, assembly- and type-level attributes.
 Setup once, use everywhere.
    * Competition configuration system was rewritten.
 It is much simpler to create custom competition configs and to modify existing ones now.
    * Console perftest runner.
 In case you need it.